dlc graphite rings test valve after 9 months ae422e5d

 This might also interest you

-KLINGER product innovations for fluid control
+KLINGER product innovations 2015 for fluid control

-Product innovations 2015: KLINGER Compensil sealing, KLINGER KNS gasket, INTEC K200-2 valve, level gauge with LED illuminator.
+Product innovations 2015: KLINGER Compensil sealing, KLINGER KNS gasket, INTEC K200-2 valve, level gauge with LED illuminator

 KLINGER Dichtungstechnik bans CMR substances from production.
 CMR stands for carcinogenic, mutagenic and reprotoxic.